MaxRan92/shopping-chart/README.md

 * ### Newsletter Signup

-At the bottom of every page of the site, a banner asks user to submit their email in order to receive future offers and material.
+At the bottom of every page of the site, a banner asks the user to submit their email in order to receive future offers and material.
 The user must consento to the site privacy policy, which can be read via link below.

 ![newsletter](readme/images/newsletter.png)